 What are financial assumptions in a business plan?

-Financial assumptions are the foundational estimates that underpin a business plan’s revenue, cost, and profit projections.
-These assumptions act as the backbone of a startup’s financial strategy, helping entrepreneurs forecast outcomes based on realistic scenarios.
+Financial assumptions are the estimates that shape a business plan’s revenue, cost, and profit projections.
+They provide the foundation for a startup’s financial model.
+Accurate assumptions reflect realistic scenarios to guide planning and investments.